Residential Recycling and Waste Reduction

 Empty and rinse containers before placing them in your recycling cart.
 Place items directly in your recycling cart or in a paper bag – do not put recyclables in a plastic bag.

-- In general, recyclable items include glass bottles and jars; metal food and beverage cans; certain plastic bottles and containers (labeled #1, #2, and #5); cartons; and paper and cardboard.
+• In general, recyclable items include glass bottles and jars; metal food and beverage cans; certain plastic bottles and containers (check with your hauler for # details); cartons; and paper and cardboard.
 Visit the Washington County household recycling page for more information about what is and is not accepted in your curbside recycling bin.
 Contact your waste hauler directly for items not listed.

 Medication drop-off